I spent the first 16 years of my life oblivious to the fact that I needed to have a purpose to guide me where I ought to go in life.

 At 25 years, when I was married and settled in a foreign land, one fine evening, I sat gazing at the blazing sky analyzing the fire within my heart.
 I could feel its presence, I was aware of my ambition to lead an inspired life but was clueless about how to make it happen.

 Somehow, I had misinterpreted this fact to mean that I am better off cutting ties from the people who had a negative impact on my psyche.
-At that point of time, it felt like the best or rather the most convenient thing to do.
+At that point in time, it felt like the best or rather the most convenient thing to do.

 I can vividly remember the evening (hardly a fortnight before my life took a dramatic turn) when I was feeling pretty confident about having finally figured out where I wanted to be in my life, ten years down the line.

 Though it took me 6 long years from that day to figure this out.
-But in the years gone by, I was kept amused by the fact that though my ambitions and expectations from life have undergone a sea change, one thing is consistent.
+But in the years gone by, I was kept amused by the fact that though my ambitions and expectations of life have undergone a sea change, one thing is consistent.

-Leaving me with no other option but to face each hurdle and fight with zeal if I wish to survive my new life.
+Leaving me with no other option but to face each hurdle and fight with zeal if I wished to survive my new life.

-If you have read my blog from the start, you’d be well-aware of my struggles, failures, frustrations and everything part of my life today.
+If you have read my blog from the start, you’d be well aware of my struggles, failures, frustrations and everything part of my life today.

-Though I still can’t claim to know the purpose of my life, but having come thus far, I am confident that I am beginning to learn that I can’t hope to know it anytime soon till I develop a thick skin and a deaf ear to every possible negativity that constantly aims to drag me down.
+Though I still can’t claim to know the purpose of my life, but having come thus far, I am confident that I am beginning to understand that I can’t hope to know it anytime soon till I develop a thick skin and a deaf ear to every possible negativity that constantly aims to drag me down.

 - Life allows us no escape.
 Whatever we leave undone, we will have to finish before life allows us to move ahead.